caicon18/Monitoring-System/README.md

   - It takes a little bit for the alarms to be attached
   - To change resource names, you have to edit the maps in the YAML template
   - Remember to confirm email
+  - View the monitoringdocs.pdf file for how the system works